 To participate in Human Services courses at UC, all that is required is an enquiring mind, an openness to diversity, and an interest in what people do to and with each other.
 Mature students are often able to bring a wealth of life experience to the study of Human Services.

-UC offers a major and a minor in Human Services as part of the Bachelor of Arts.
+UC offers a major in Human Services within the Bachelor of Arts.

 Human Services major

 To complete a major in Human Services within the Bachelor of Arts, you will need to take the following courses throughout the degree:

 - HSRV 204 Culture, Indigeneity and Citizenship: Critical Debates for the Human Services

 For the Human Services minor in the Bachelor of Arts, Bachelor of Commerce, Bachelor of Science, Bachelor of Sport Coaching, or Bachelor of Youth and Community Leadership, you will need to take these courses throughout your chosen degree:

 - 75 points in 100 to 300-level HSRV courses, with at least 45 points at 200-level or above